xfding57/Dynamic-SRuCT/README.md

      `-findCoR`, or you can run those separately first and pass `-CoR` explicitly.
 2. **Reslice.** Run `reslice.py` on the output folder to generate XY/XZ/YZ views across all time points.
-3. **GUI (optional).** Run `ct_reconstruction_gui.py` to build and launch any of the above commands through a form instead of the CLI, and to queue several runs as a batch script.

 ### Example: dynamic CT (fixed time points)